MystYT-21/Dylana/README.md

 # Dylana
-Dylana is a Self, Music Bot with stabled Connection!
+Dylana is a Music Bot with stabled Connection!
 Made with ❤️ by MysT